Underdog promo code CBSSPORTS2: Play $5, get $75 offer for Seahawks vs. Patriots

 QB Drake Maye, New England Patriots, 1.5 touchdown passes - Lower (0.88)

-Maye has thrown for one or fewer touchdowns in three of his last four games, including a pair of postseason games.
+Maye has been shut down in the passing game in three of the last four games, throwing for one or fewer touchdowns in that span.
 Maye was limited to just 86 yards passing and no touchdown passes in the 10-7 AFC Championship Game win over Denver.
 Click here to sign up for Underdog Fantasy:

 TE Hunter Henry, New England Patriots, 0.5 rushing + receiving touchdowns - Higher (1.59x)

-Henry has come up big in key situations.
+Henry is a weapon on offense for the Patriots.
 Including the postseason, he has 66 receptions this year for 849 yards and eight touchdowns.
 In the 16-3 Wild Card Round win over the Los Angeles Chargers, he scored the game's lone touchdown on a 28-yard pass from Drake Maye.
-Combine picks for a parlay on Underdog Fantasy for a potential payout of 7.49x.
+Combine picks for a parlay on Underdog Fantasy for a potential payout of 11.9x.

 The SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Underdog.